 - Companion animal diagnostic offerings.
 We compete primarily on the basis of ease of use and speed of our products, diagnostic accuracy, product quality, breadth of our product line and services, unique product innovations, fully integrated technology, information management capability, availability of medical consultation, effectiveness of our sales and distribution channels, quality of our technical and customer service and our pricing relative to the value of our products and services in comparison with competitive products and services.
 Our major competitors in most geographic locations in North America are Antech Diagnostics, a unit of VCA Inc., a division of Mars Inc., Abaxis, Inc., Heska Corporation, Zoetis Inc., Samsung Electronics Co., Ltd. and FUJIFILM North America Corporation.
-In 2015, following our transition to an all-direct sales and distributions.
+In 2015, following our transition to an all-direct sales and distribution model in the U.S., certain of our competitors began to sell products through our formerly exclusive U.S. distributors.
 See "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations Results of Operations and Trends" for more information.
-We also compete in certain international markets with Fujifilm Holdings Corporation, Samsung Electronics, Arkray, Inc. and BioNote, Inc. - ...
-Water, livestock, poultry, and dairy testing products.
-We compete primarily on the basis of the ease of use, speed, accuracy, product quality and other performance characteristics of our products and services (including unique tests), the breadth of our product line and services, the effectiveness of our sales and distribution channels, the quality of our technical and customer service, our ability to receive regulatory approvals from governing agencies and our products in comparison with competitive products and services.
+We also compete in certain international markets with Fujifilm Holdings Corporation, Samsung Electronics, Arkray, Inc. and BioNote, Inc. - Water, livestock, poultry, and dairy testing products.
+We compete primarily on the basis of the ease of use, speed, accuracy, product quality and other performance characteristics of our products and services (including unique tests), the breadth of our product line and services, the effectiveness of our sales and distribution channels, the quality of our technical and customer service, our ability to receive regulatory approvals from governing agencies and our pricing relative to the value of our products in comparison with competitive products and services.
 Our competitors include highly focused smaller companies and multi-billion dollar companies with small livestock and poultry diagnostics and water testing solution franchises. - Veterinary Software, Services and Diagnostic Imaging Systems.
 We compete primarily on the basis of functionality, connectivity to equipment and other systems, performance characteristics, effectiveness of our implementation, training process and customer service, information handling capabilities, advances in technologies and our pricing relative to the value of our products and services.
 We sell these products primarily in North America and Europe.
 Our largest competitor is Henry Schein in North America and the U.K., which offers several systems and leverages their animal health distribution business in sales and service.
-We also compete with numerous focused smaller companies throughout the markets in which we offer veterinary software. - ...
-Electrolyte and blood gas analyzers for the human point-of-care medical diagnostics market.
+We also compete with numerous focused smaller companies throughout the markets in which we offer veterinary software. - Electrolyte and blood gas analyzers for the human point-of-care medical diagnostics market.
 We compete primarily on the basis of the ease of use, menu, convenience, international distribution and service, instrument reliability, and our pricing relative to the value of our products.
 We compete primarily with large human medical diagnostics companies such as Radiometer A/S, Siemens Medical Solutions Diagnostics, Instrumentation Laboratory Company, Abbott Diagnostics, a division of Abbott Laboratories and Roche Diagnostics Corporation.